 Mike Jackson Transformed AutoNation into an Industry Colossus

 He began his automotive career, starting as a technician for a Mercedes dealership.

 Mike Jackson is widely regarded as one of our generation’s most influential and effective leaders in the automotive industry.

-As Chairman and CEO of AutoNation, he has been singularly responsible for modernizing the automotive retail business, introducing contemporary operational practices and delivering an unprecedented degree of customer service.
+As Chairman and CEO of AutoNation, he was singularly responsible for modernizing the automotive retail business, introducing contemporary operational practices and delivering an unprecedented degree of customer service.

-Through a shrewd mix of long-term planning and strategic investment, Mike Jackson has transformed the once-disorderly AutoNation into an industry colossus.
+Through a shrewd mix of long-term planning and strategic investment, Mike Jackson transformed the once-disorderly AutoNation into an industry colossus.

 When Jackson arrived in Ft.
 Lauderdale 13 years ago to take over as CEO of AutoNation, the auto retail giant was in disarray.
 Profits weren’t being delivered as promised, and founder Wayne Huizenga had made an unwise decision to build used-car superstores as well.
 Huizenga's acquisition strategy had left AutoNation with more than 300 stores spread out over 19 states, with less than 60% concentrated in its nine major markets.